 Although travelers will be issued full validity visas, the exception is valid only for only a 30 day window and is valid for a single entry to the United States.
 An individual who departs the United States and wishes to return must be re-assessed for a national interest exception.
-A negative Covid-19 test result is not required to enter the United States.
-Admission remains subject to a determination by Customs and Border Protection officers at ports of entry and travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival, whether or not they took a Covid-19 test.
+Admission remains subject to a determination by Customs and Border Protection officers at ports of entry and travelers must follow U.S. Centers for Disease Control and Prevention guidelines upon arrival.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.
 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
 The Visa section of this website is all about U.S. visas for foreign citizens to travel to the United States.